1 John 2.22-25.

 - The Father wants to give us his kingdom.
 Guess who’s gonna be its king?
 Yep, the Son.

-Again with an inadequate analogy about body parts: My hands do what I want ’em to.
+Again with an inadequate analogy about body parts: My hands, unless broken, do what I want ’em to.
 When you cut off my hands because you don’t like what they’re doing, it’s really because you don’t like what I’m doing.
 Same with the Father and Son: If you object to Jesus, you’re really objecting to the Father.
 You’re not as tight with the Father as you imagine.

-But it’s like trying to understand me by asking me questions… yet not watching anything I do, listening to anything I say, nor reading anything I write.
+But that’s like trying to understand me by asking me questions… yet not watching anything I do, listening to anything I say, nor reading anything I write.
 Instead you’re trying to read between the lines: What am I really “trying to say”?
-And in the absence of any useful information,
+And in the absence of any useful information, you’re gonna invariably

 Same with God.
 We can detect plenty of things about God apart from the revelation of Jesus… but we won’t understand why, how, or even the answer.
 So we’ll project the rest.